|Full Moons of 2021 ~ Canada

 Autumn is a time for leaves to turn dramatic bright colours.
 A briefing note (PDF) has been prepared on the science behind the chemical reactions that cause various species of leaves to change to a spectrum hues of colour.
-The briefing note also includes a graphic depicting timeline for leaf colour change in Algonquin Park and Upper Madawaska Basin.
+The briefing note includes a graphic depicting timeline for leaf colour change in Upper Madawaska Basin and SLBM Trails.

 |Black-flies All You Wanted to Know...and More

 Black-fly season (May mid-June) is the bane of many who participate in activities outdoors, especially outside of urban centres.
 A briefing note (PDF) has been prepared that outlines the life-cycle of the black fly, it's activites during adult stage and how to fend off the biting insect.

 |Climate Normals Madawaska Region

 Are you curious as to the climate trends for the Madawaska Region, Ontario?
 What has been the monthly preciptration and daily average temperature norms over thirty year period 1961-2010?
 For the trivia buffs, what is record maximum precipitation (rainfall and snowfall) by month, maximum snow depth by month, and maximum and low temperature by month?
 The answers are compiled in graphic format in this chart deck (PDF).

 A handy quick guide that lays out in schematic format a timetable for natural occuring events (e.g., blackfly season, birthing of moose calves, hatching of loons, deer rutting, etc.) involving flora, fauna, birds and insects commonly found in the Algonquin region of Ontario.
 Quick Guide (PDF).

 |Wilno Tavern Restaurant

 Renowned hospitality establishment in the Madawaska Valley along Hwy 60 (Algonquin Route) at Wilno that has an illustrious history that dates from 1894.
 See brief history note (PDF).